-Browse our collection of wedding place cards and escort cards.
+By the time guests find their seats at the reception, the place card is what tells them exactly where to sit and often what they ordered for dinner.
 Each design is fully editable in our free browser-based editor for folded tent cards (3.5x2 inches) that stand at each seat without a holder, and flat cards (2.5x3.5 inches) that work as escort cards or place card displays.
 Customize guest names, table assignments, and any meal selection markers (chicken, beef, fish).
 Filter by style below to coordinate with your wedding aesthetic.
 Print at home on standard cardstock or send to a local print shop.

 Wedding place cards are the small printed cards that mark each guest's individual seat at the reception.
 Once guests find their assigned table on the seating chart, the place card tells them exactly which seat is theirs.
 Our wedding place card templates are fully editable in our free browser-based editor.
 No Canva account, no Photoshop, no software to install.
 Customize guest names, table numbers, and any meal selection indicator (chicken, beef, fish, vegetarian) for plated dinners.
 Whether you are searching for printable wedding place cards, editable wedding place card templates, wedding name cards, wedding tent cards, or wedding escort cards, every template here is built to be customized in your browser and printed at home or at any local print shop.
 Most templates are sized at the standard 3.5x2 inches folded (tent card format) or 2.5x3.5 inches flat (escort card format), with both options available for most designs.